- 3/4c Chinese cooking rice wine

 - Add 1/2c water to the liquid in the bottom of the pan.
 Continue cooking at 160’C for approximately another 60 minutes or until the pork is very tender.

 - Reserve some of the juices to drizzle over the pork when serving.
-Consider serving with Asian greens and steamed rice.
-(I chopped up bitter leafy Asian greens and lightly braised them in the marinade before serving as a side dish with the onion, chilli, garlic etc.).
+Consider serving with green vegetables and steamed rice.
+(I chopped up bok choy and other greens, lightly braised them in the marinade, and stir fried before serving as a side dish with the onion, chilli, garlic etc.).